Why Study History?

 Internships: History-related internships are recommended for students contemplating careers in Public History.
 In recent years, the Department has helped to place students at museums or historical societies in Illinois, Texas, Pennsylvania, and Washington, D.C.

-Humans Need, Global Resources (HNGR) Internships: History majors also can build on their historical coursework by serving internships with Wheaton's Human Needs, Global Resources program.
+Humans Need, Global Resources (HNGR) Internships: History majors also can build on their historical coursework by serving internships with Wheaton's Human Needs and Global Resources program.
 Most recently, two of our majors have each spent semesters working in Thailand.

 What Will I Learn?